guilmont/GDManager/README.md

 GDM files are read using a "lazy" approach, so the user can optimize RAM usage when working with a great amount of data.

+WARNING: API is under development, hence susceptible to changes.

 ## GDEditor
 <img src="./screenshot/GDEditor.png" alt="gdeditor_demo" width="98%">